Xooppp/SoulTaker-Multitool/README.md

 # SoulTaker-Multitool
-SoulTaker is a useful MultiTool written by myself, contains a lot of things such as a phone spoofer, ip lookup, dox tool etc.
+SoulTaker is a useful MultiTool written by myself, contains a lot of things such as a phone spoofer, ip lookup, dox tool etc. In the pswd file, is the password to decrypt the .rar file.
+Enjoy! :)

 It contains: